 Categories: All, Geochemistry & Geophysics, Geochemistry Research, Regional Studies, Gulf Coast, Type: Outside Publication

 USGS Publication: Open-File Report 2012–1024–H

 This report presents 27 storage assessment units (SAUs) within the United States (U.S.) Gulf Coast.
 At least nine major depositional packages contain porous strata that are potentially suitable for geologic carbon dioxide (CO2) sequestration within the region.
 For each SAU identified within these packages, the areal distribution of porous rock that is suitable for geologic CO2sequestration is discussed, along with a description of the geologic characteristics that influence the potential CO2 storage volume and reservoir performance.

-Categories: All, Environment Aspects, Geologic CO2 Sequestration, Regional Studies, Gulf Coast, Type: USGS Publication
+Categories: All, Environment Aspects, Geologic CO2 Utilization, Regional Studies, Gulf Coast, Type: USGS Publication

 Thursday, January 16, 2014

 USGS Publication: Open-File Report 2013–1257The Oligocene Frio and Anahuac Formations were assessed as part of the 2007 U.S. Geological Survey (USGS) assessment of Tertiary strata of the U.S. Gulf of Mexico Basin onshore and State waters.
 Estimated total mean values of technically recoverable, undiscovered resources are 172 million barrels of oil (MMBO), 9.4 trillion cubic feet of natural gas (TCFG), and 542 million barrels of natural gas liquids for all of the Frio and Anahuac assessment units.